Average low/high valley temps in Whistler in January range from -8c to -2c (18f to 28f)

 Why should you snowshoe/hike to Rainbow Park?

 Rainbow Park is fantastic anytime of the year.
 Easy to snowshoe, easy to get to, and beautiful, very beautiful.
 It is also very close to the Village and about as family friendly of a snowshoe/hike as you can get.
 Just a 5 minute drive from Whistler Village to the end of Lorimer Rd and the free parking next to the Valley Trail which runs in three directions from here.
 Rainbow Park, Whistler Golf Course and Meadow Park all can be reached from this three-way trailhead.
-There is no camping fees in the winter and you will likely have the whole valley to yourselves.

 January Best Hiking and Snowshoeing Trails South of Whistler

 If you would rather get out hiking on foot rather than snowshoes then you have to drive south 45 minutes to Squamish.
 The cluster of three breathtaking trails in the and kShannon Falls Provincial Park are amazing, and astonishingly hike friendly year-round. (with the exception of very snowy weeks in the winter).